-Aggregate litigation such as mass tort and class actions is generally prohibited under Swiss law.
+Aggregate litigation such as mass tort and class actions is generally not permissible under Swiss law.
 Since 2013, there have been discussions in Switzerland regarding the implementation of collective redress.
-Even though a concrete draft law has been available since 2021, it is currently unforeseeable whether or when the Swiss legislator may adopt the said revision of Swiss civil procedure law.
+Even though a concrete draft law has been available since 2021, it is currently unforeseeable whether or when the Swiss legislator may adopt the said revision to Swiss civil procedure law.

 However, there are alternative, albeit less effective, ways for a group of claimants to cooperate to reduce or share litigation costs and strengthen their negotiating position.
-Thus, two or more individuals whose rights and responsibilities result from the same or similar factual basis and legal grounds may appear jointly as claimants (Art.71(1) CPC).
+Thus, two or more individuals whose claims result from the same or similar factual basis and legal grounds may appear jointly as claimants (Art.71(1) CPC).
 In addition, associations and other organisations whose bylaws permit them to safeguard the interests of particular groups of persons (who need not be members of the association) may file an action in their own name for the alleged violation of core personality rights of the members of such groups (Art.
 89(1) PC).
 Such proceedings are restricted to non-monetary claims, such as cease-and-desist orders and declarations of illegal activity.
+A revision of the CPC was enacted in March 2023 and will enter into force on 1 January 2025 (revCPC).
+However, the proposal to amend and expand actions of associations has not materialised in this revision for the time being.